UnlockGPU/UnlockGPU/index.md

 This approach works.
 In 2021, Engine No. 1—a small activist fund—won board seats at ExxonMobil with just 0.02% of shares, forcing real change by rallying other investors.
 Investor power can move even the biggest companies.
 We can do the same for open GPU software.

-This mechanism creates real, public pressure for change that cannot be ignored or spun.
-It is a strategic tool to ensure AMD's commitments are credible, public, and sustained.
+This creates real, public pressure that AMD can't ignore or spin away.
+It's our strategic tool to ensure AMD's commitments are credible, public, and sustained.

 > [**How does this work?
 Read our Shareholder Activism Guide.**](/activism/)